 - Submit a statement of purpose online.
 The statement of purpose should be focused.
 Tell us of those aspects of your background that are relevant to a graduate career in anthropology and tell us specifically 1) what research questions interest you; 2) what background you have in those interests; and 3) where you would like to do your research.
 The statement of purpose is also an opportunity for you to demonstrate your writing skills.
 You should focus on your specific research interests, not on your generic fascination with the human condition, the plight of the oppressed, or the beauty of human culture.
 By all means, you should discuss your philosophy, sentiments and the factors in your personal history that incline you to seek a graduate degree in anthropology, but keep in mind that faculty are most interested in what you plan to do for research as a graduate student.

 - You may upload documents with your application, such as a CV or a short writing sample (20 pages or less).
 If you can’t upload them, you may email them to the Graduate Program Assistant.

 - Once you have applied, e-mail the Graduate Program Assistant with your name, UFID and subfield (Archaeology, Biological, Cultural, Linguistic or a combination of two subfields) to let them know you have applied.
 This allows the department to locate your application in the event of application system error.

-- Have official transcripts sent from each postsecondary institution you have attended (in both English and in the original language, if applicable) to both the Anthropology Department and the Office of Admissions.
-The addresses are:
+- Have official transcripts AND diploma/degree certificate sent from EACH postsecondary institution you have attended (in both English and in the original language, if applicable) to the Office of Admissions.
+The address is: